chenboran/firesight-wiki-clone/op-warpPerspective.md

 Reference: [Geometric Image Transformations: warpPerspective()](http://docs.opencv.org/modules/imgproc/doc/geometric_transformations.html#warpperspective)

+The perspective matrix can be:

+1. Specified in the _undistort_ stage itself
+1. Computed and obtained from a preceding camera calibration stage (see [[op-matchGrid]]).
+1. Provided externally as FireSight pipeline arguments

 #### Example
 <pre>{"op":"warpPerspective","borderMode":"BORDER_CONSTANT","borderValue":[0,0,0]}</pre>

 * **borderMode** pixel extrapolation method (`BORDER_CONSTANT` or `BORDER_REPLICATE`).
 * **borderValue** value used in case of a constant border; by default, it equals [0,0,0].
+* **model** Name of stage whose model has a JSON "calibrate" object having _cameraMatrix_ and _distCoeffs_.

 NOTE: Currently, this stage is written with the `flags` parameter hard-coded to `INTER_LINEAR`.